top of page

 Wolf and pups_edited.jpg

 Wolves in Canada are running out of places to hide.
-These highly intelligent, highly sentient beings are being gunned down from helicopters that are contracted by provincial governments.
+Each winter, these highly intelligent, highly sentient beings are gunned down from helicopters that are contracted by provincial governments.

 END AERIAL GUNNING OF WOLVES IN CANADA.